calambrenet/DroidDatabase/README.md

 }
 </code></pre>

-<p>At the beginning of the app, before making any calls to the database, you must register the tables and initialize * DroidDatabase *:</p>
+<p>At the beginning of the app, before making any calls to the database, you must register the tables and initialize DroidDatabase:</p>

 <pre><code>Class[] modelList = new Class[]{
     User.class,